 I may go on then to add a judgement to this.
 I may say:

 ‘You’re not to be trusted.’

-Now, I certainly have a right to my judgements around what happened.
+Now, I certainly have a right to my thoughts around what happened.
 I just need to recognise that they’re not necessarily true.
-There are many different judgements I could have about him not turning up.
+There are many different ideas I could have about him not turning up.
 Maybe:

 ‘When you didn’t turn up I thought you were deliberately trying to hurt me.’